-Difficult entries: for the feature of difficult entry to be confirmed the position must have a significant impact on the balance, control, and execution, so that in effect, it makes the element more difficult to achieve.
-If there is a change of foot, prolonged rolling on one or two feet or other correction of balance between the difficult position and the commencement of the cluster the difficult entry will not be confirmed.
+Difficult entries: for the feature of difficult entry to be confirmed the position must have a significant impact on the balance, control and execution, so that in effect, it makes the element more difficult to achieve.
+If there is a change of foot, prolongued rolling on one or two feet or other correction of balance between the difficult position and the commencement of the cluster the difficult entry will not be confirmed.

 - The difficult entries must precede immediately the first turn of the set.
-In the second sequence, the difficult entry must be the step preceding the first turn of the second sequence.
-The difficult entries will be considered as part of the time limit. - Spread Eagles OR Ina Bauer as difficult entries must maintain the characteristics of the step until the entry of the first turn of the set, otherwise the feature will not be considered.
-It is not possible to execute a change of edge before the first turn. - Difficult entries do not have a 'time' that they must be held, but they must be clearly recognizable by the technical panel. - Difficult entries must be different to those used in traveling.
-If the skater repeats the same type of difficult entry the specialist will call the entry with the word "used" and the feature will not be counted.
+In the second sequence, the difficult entry must be the step preceding the first turn of the second sequence and will be counted as the final of the four steps allowed.
+The difficult entries will be considered as part of the time limit. - Spread Eagles/Ina Bauer as difficult entries must maintain the characteristics of the step until the entry of the first turn of the set, otherwise the feature will not be considered.
+It is not possible to execute a change of edge before the first turn. - Difficult entries do not have a 'time' that they must be held, but they must be clearly recognizable by the technical panel.

+Body movements:

-Body movements: They cannot be executed at the end or at the beginning of the sets, they must be executed during or between the turns.
+- They cannot be executed at the end or at the beginning of the sets, they must be executed during or between the turns. - They must be from different groups a-f as outlined in the Artistic Impression document.

+Different feet:

-- They must be from different spatial groups as outlined in the Artistic Impression doc. - Different feet: One set must be executed on the right foot and one set on the left foot. - For loops and travelings in the cluster, rotational direction is not important rather the right or left foot.
+- One set must be executed on the right foot and one set on the left foot. - For loops and travelings in the cluster, rotational direction is not important rather the right or left foot.